HiddenMonk/Sagen/README.md

 # Sagen

 **Sagen** _(German for "to say")_ is my attempt at making a text-to-speech engine aimed at .NET developers who don't have thousands of dollars at their disposal to license a commercial speech synthesis solution.
+It is in many ways an experiment and continual learning experience, and I am in no way an expert on speech science, phonetics, or vocal acoustics.
+I'm just someone crazy enough to try something like this.

+## Rationale

+Some might ask me, "Why bother?"
+After all, there are tons of TTS engines out there already.

+Short answer: I'm just not happy with what's out there.

 Aside from often being prohibitively expensive, commercial TTS technologies are frequently restrictive in their available customization options for voices, voice parameters, and context-sensitive vocal qualities like intonation, stress, and timbre which are necessary to convey emotion and intent.
-Concatenative synthesizers and other similar "realistic" synthesizers based on databases of recorded samples leave a large memory footprint, are of relatively poor performance, and require each voice to be installed separately.
+Concatenative synthesizers and other similar "realistic" TTS technologies based on databases of recorded samples also leave a large memory footprint, are relatively slow, and require each voice to be installed separately.
+While all TTS libraries have advantages and disadvantages, I felt like another alternative was needed.

-My goal with this project is to offer the most customization options, flexibility, and performance in a formant synthesizer of decent quality.
-For free.
+My goal with this project is not _necessarily_ to produce "something better", but to instead offer the most possible configurability, flexibility, and performance in a formant synthesizer of decent quality. _For free._

+## What's planned

 Here is a short list of major features that will be supported:
 * Text-to-speech based on [formant synthesis](https://en.wikipedia.org/wiki/Speech_synthesis#Formant_synthesis) and physically-based vocal filtering